Agencies are required to make public access determinations for records at the time of transfer of the records to State Records' custody.

 Archives should be openly accessible where possible

-Records from the nineteenth and early twentieth century for example should generally be openly accessible to the public.
+Records from the nineteenth and early twentieth century for example (records over 100 years old) should generally be openly accessible to the public.

-In some cases, the records need to be restricted for a longer period.
+In rare cases, the records need to be restricted for a longer period.

 Reasons for restricting access